Create MCP Tools

 Implementing unified business logic

-All AI platforms supporting MCP can use it
+All MCP-supported AI platforms can use it

 1. Access Tool Management Interface